The Last Guardian (novel): Trilogy

 In his foreword to The Last Guardian, Gemmell says that he intended Wolf in Shadow to be a standalone novel, but a combination of factors led to him writing The Last Guardian.
 One was a letter from a reader insisting that Shannon wasn't dead.
 A second was a negative review by a critic named Broome containing the line, "I dread to think of people who look up to men like Jon Shannow".
 Gemmell reacted by created the character Josiah Broome, a man who in Gemmell's words was "passionately opposed to violence who would loathe the hero, but be drawn into his world".
 Gemell's third source of inspiration was a song by Tracy Chapman.

 Critics' responses

-Response to this novel has been positive, with the book rating website goodreads giving it a 4.02 out of 5 stars with 1046 ratings, while the website Graeme's fantasy book review gave it a rating of 8.25 out of ten.
-Similarly the website Fantasy books review gave it a rating of 8.5 out of 10 with the comment "even better than Wolf in Shadow".
+The website Fantasy books review gave it a rating of 8.5 out of 10 with the comment "even better than Wolf in Shadow".